Premier announces new legislative officer appointments

 June 14th, 2013

-FREDERICTON (GNB) – Three appointments of individuals to lead the legislative offices of the official languages commissioner, the ombudsman and the child and youth advocate were announced today in the legislative assembly by Premier David Alward.
+FREDERICTON (GNB) – Three appointments of individuals to lead the legislative offices of the official languages commissioner, the ombud and the child and youth advocate were announced today in the legislative assembly by Premier David Alward.

 "After an extensive selection process, I am pleased to announce the appointment of these three experienced individuals," said Alward.
-"Katherine d'Entremont will become the new official languages commissioner; Charles Murray will be appointed to the position of ombudsman; and Norman Bossé will take up the role as the child and youth advocate.
+"Katherine d'Entremont will become the new official languages commissioner; Charles Murray will be appointed to the position of ombud; and Norman Bossé will take up the role as the child and youth advocate.
 I am confident that their experience and education will help them to carry out their respective duties effectively."

 D'Entremont holds a master's degree in public administration and is a highly qualified individual with more than 30 years of public service in various roles.
 She is currently the administrator of the Table of Provincial and Territorial Ministers Responsible for Local Government.